Tomb Raider: Anniversary: Plot

 British archaeologist-adventurer Lara Croft is approached by mercenary Larson, who is employed by wealthy businesswoman Jacqueline Natla.
 Natla hires Lara to find the Scion of Atlantis, an ancient artefact originally sought by Lara's father Richard Croft.
 It is buried in the tomb of Atlantean ruler Qualopec within the lost city of Vilcabamba.
 Making her way through Vilcabamba to Qualopec's tomb, Lara discovers that there are three pieces of the Scion, divided between Atlantis' Triumvirate.
 Escaping the tomb, she is confronted by Larson, sent by Natla to take Lara's piece of the Scion.
 After beating him in a fight, he reveals that Natla has sent her rival Pierre Dupont to retrieve the next piece.
 Breaking into Natla's offices, Lara discovers a video showing the next Scion piece's resting place in Greece beneath a building called St Francis' Folly.

 Navigating the catacombs beneath St Francis' Folly, Lara finds the tomb of Tihocan, another member of the Triumvirate, that led the survivors of Atlantis after a betrayal caused the city's destruction.
 Pierre steals the Scion piece, but he is killed by guardian centaurs outside the tomb.
 After defeating the centaurs and joining both pieces of the Scion, Lara has a vision which reveals that the third and final piece of the Scion was hidden in Egypt after the third member of the Triumvirate—the traitor which sank Atlantis—was captured by Tihocan and Qualopec.
 Recovering the third Scion piece, Lara assembles the Scion and sees the rest of the vision, revealing Natla to be the betrayer.
 Emerging from her vision, Lara is ambushed by Natla, who takes the Scion.

-Lara escapes Natla's henchmen—with silent help from Larson—and stows away aboard Natla's boat, which arrives at an uncharted volcanic island holding an Atlantean pyramid filled with her monstrous creations.
+Lara escapes Natla's henchmen—with silent help from Larson—and stows away aboard Natla's boat, which arrives at Ascension Island where an Atlantean pyramid filled with her monstrous creations is located.
 Lara is forced to kill Larson when he will not back down, which greatly disturbs her.
 Fighting Natla's remaining henchmen and navigating the pyramid−including an encounter with a doppelgänger of her−Lara confronts Natla, who offers her a place in the new Triumvirate and access to the Scion's knowledge to complete Richard's quest for knowledge.
 Lara instead shoots the Scion and sends Natla plummeting into a pool of lava, triggering a chain reaction that begins destroying the pyramid.
 After a final confrontation with a severely injured but still powerful Natla, ending after she is crushed by a pillar, Lara escapes the island and sails away in Natla's boat.